 - Applicants who have received a Fulbright grant within the past five years.

 - Applicants who have received a J-1 visa in the category of Professor/Research Scholar within the past two years.

-*Selected Fulbright U.S.–ASEAN Visiting Scholars are to come to the United States during the first half of 2024, starting their grant between January and March 2024.
+*Selected Fulbright U.S.–ASEAN Visiting Scholars will come to the United States during the first half of 2025, starting their grant between January and March 2025.
 Program timing may be subject to change due to travel restrictions or other considerations.

 Explore affiliations with U.S. institutions, universities, think tanks and research institutes before submitting the online application.
 Letters of invitation will enable program organizers to make a strong decision about the applicant and the proposed research.

 Access the online application beginning October 9, 2023 at: https://apply.iie.org/fvsp2024

 NOTE: Clearly indicate in the application portal and your project title that you are applying for the Fulbright U.S.-ASEAN Award.

 - Letter of invitation (strongly preferred but not required)

 - Three letters of recommendation